shazraz/PID-Controller/README.md

 Speed Reduction: 45 mph

 The performance can be verified by executing ```./pid 0.095 0.0001 1.7 60``` and then running the simulator.

+NOTE: The simulator was set to Fastest graphics mode and a window size of 800x600 during the tuning process.
+It was observed that higher graphics settings significantly deteriorated the performance of the controller due to limitations in the hardware used to run the simulator.